jarviscanada/jarvis_data_eng_JunaidSyed/core_java/grep/README.md

 ### Quick Start

-The application can run from source with `mvn clean package` then running the jar file with the arguments in the following order:
+The application can run from source with `mvn clean package` then running the jar file with `java -jar` with the arguments in the following order:

-<regex pattern> <host path to data folder> <host path to log file>
+`<regex pattern> <host path to data folder> <host path to log file>`

 eg. .*Romeo.*Juliet.\* /data /out/javaGrep.out

 The application can also be used with docker: